jaredwray/cacheable/README.md

 ## Overview

+First, it includes a `wrap` function that lets you wrap any function in cache.
+(Note, this was inspired by [node-caching](https://github.com/mape/node-caching).)

-First, node-cache-manager features the standard functions you'd expect in most caches:
+Second, node-cache-manager features a built-in memory cache (using [node-lru-cache](https://github.com/isaacs/node-lru-cache)), with the standard functions you'd expect in most caches:

     set(key, val, cb)
     get(key, cb)
     del(key, cb)

-Second, it includes a `wrap` function that lets you wrap any function in cache.
-(Note, this was inspired by [node-caching](https://github.com/mape/node-caching).)

 Third, node-cache-manager lets you set up a tiered cache strategy.
-This may be of limited use in most cases, but imagine a scenario where you expect tons of traffic, and don't want to hit Redis for every request.
-You decide to store the most commonly-requested data in an in-memory cache (like [node-lru-cache](https://github.com/isaacs/node-lru-cache)), perhaps with a very short timeout and/or a small data size limit.
+This may be of limited use in most cases, but imagine a scenario where you expect tons of traffic, and don't want to hit your primary cache (like Redis) for every request.
+You decide to store the most commonly-requested data in an in-memory cache, perhaps with a very short timeout and/or a small data size limit.
 But you still want to store the data in Redis for backup, and for the requests that aren't as common as the ones you want to store in memory.
 This is something